Brown1ee/Avagram/README.md

 # Avagram
-This is an application where you can login to your profile and add pictures
+This is an application where you can login to your profile add pictures ,delete them and view in full size.

 This is a SignUp page
 ![image](https://user-images.githubusercontent.com/42550136/59769684-51c04d00-92af-11e9-9f0b-0b219c0ffe51.png)